crowleyfelix/olist/docs/CONTRIBUTING.md

 pipenv install -d
 ```

-With the follow command you will access the virtual environment:
+With the following command you will access the virtual environment:

 ```shell
 pipenv shell